Dirac Delta Regression: Conditional Density Estimation with Clinical Trials: Conclusion

 \section{Conclusion}

-We proposed DDR for estimating conditional densities by performing non-linear regression over a set of asymptotically Dirac delta distributions.
+We proposed DDR for estimating conditional densities by performing non-linear regression over a set of kernel density functions.
+DDR differs from CKDE by directly estimating the conditional density, as opposed to estimating the joint and marginal densities first.
 DDR outperforms previous methods on average across a variety of synthetic and real datasets.
-The algorithm also generates patient-specific densities of treatment effect when run on RCT data; as opposed to the conditional expectation, the conditional density recovered by DDR allows patients and healthcare providers to easily compare the probabilities associated with \textit{all} possible treatment outcomes by effectively converting a standard RCT into a personalized one.
+The algorithm also generates patient-specific densities of treatment outcomes when run on RCT data; as opposed to the conditional expectation, the conditional density recovered by DDR allows patients and healthcare providers to easily compare the probabilities associated with \textit{all} possible outcome values by effectively converting a standard RCT into a personalized one.
 Theoretical results further support our empirical claims by highlighting the consistency of DDR as well as quantifying the rate of bias with respect to the smoothing parameter $h$.
-We ultimately believe that this work is an important contribution to the literature because it introduces a state of the art conditional density estimation method as well as demonstrates a non-trivial application to a real problem in medicine.
+We ultimately believe that this work is an important contribution to the literature because it introduces a state of the art conditional density estimation method as well as demonstrates a non-trivial application to a key problem in medicine.